High-energy dipole scattering amplitude from evolution of low-energy proton light-cone wave functions: Summary and discussion

 \section{Summary and discussion}

 The present work represents a first attempt at relating the short-distance structure of the proton at high energies to its low-energy properties, covering several orders of magnitude in energy.
 We start from an effective three quark light-cone wave function which models the non-perturbative longitudinal and transverse momentum distributions of quarks at $x\gsim 0.1$ as well as some of their correlations.
 The next step involves the computation, using exact kinematics, in light-cone perturbation theory of the ${\cal O}(g)$ correction to the light-cone wave function due to the emission of a gluon, and the ${\cal O}(g^2)$ virtual corrections due to the exchange of a gluon by two quarks.
-Optimistically, this should extend the validity of the resulting light-cone wave function into the regime of perturbative transverse momenta, and parton momentum fractions $x\gsim 0.01$.
-The corresponding dipole scattering amplitude is then evolved to yet higher energies (lower $x$) by solving the BK equation, which resums emissions of additional soft gluons.
+This provides a leading twist contribution to the dipole scattering amplitude, $N(r)\sim r^{2\gamma}$ with $\gamma=1$ at small $r$.
+Optimistically, the LCPT correction extends the validity of the resulting light-cone wave function into the regime of perturbative transverse momenta, and parton momentum fractions $x\gsim 0.01$.
+The corresponding dipole scattering amplitude is then evolved to yet higher energies (lower $x$) by solving the BK equation, which resums emissions of additional soft gluons, and generates power corrections and an anomalous dimension.

 The convolution of the LO photon light-cone wave function with the impact parameter averaged BK dipole scattering amplitude at leading logarithmic accuracy provides a fair description of the reduced DIS charm cross section measured at HERA, for $\as \simeq 0.2$.
 This value of the strong coupling was obtained from a fit to the charm cross section at $Q^2<100$~GeV$^2$ and $x<0.01$.
 None of the parameters of the low-energy three-quark model wave function were re-tuned to the high-energy data.
 Despite the fair description of the highly accurate data the resulting $\chi^2/N_\text{dof} \approx 2.27$ with $N_\text{dof} = 38$ implies a very low statistical significance, i.e.\ a very low probability that the data represents statistical fluctuations about the model predictions: the integral over the $\chi^2$ distribution from $\chi^2=2.27\times 38$ to infinity, commonly denoted as the "p-value", is $1.3\times 10^{-5}$.
 However, the very low statistical significance of the fit should not be confused with a need for large corrections, Fig.~\ref{fig:charm_q2dep} shows that this is clearly not the case.
 This is entirely expected since there are multiple {\em known} sources of corrections such as, for example, of the photon wave function~\cite{Beuf:2021srj,Beuf:2021qqa,Beuf:2022ndu}, of the evolution equation~\cite{Lappi:2016fmu,Balitsky:2008zza,Iancu:2015vea,Ducloue:2019ezk,Iancu:2015joa}, and, of course, of the initial condition for the evolution equation (our proton light-cone wave function) which, e.g., may be improved with running coupling corrections.
 The data requires fairly moderate but {\em systematic} improvements of the model predictions across the relevant ranges of $x$ and $Q^2$.